Peter & Paul: Did they proclaim the same message?

 16 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.
 [Emphasis added]

 38 Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.
 [Emphasis added]

 Paul’s message did not demand water baptism for salvation.

 17 For Christ sent me not to baptize, but to preach the gospel: not with wisdom of words, lest the cross of Christ should be made of none effect.
 [Emphasis added]

-- Peter’s ministry began in Jerusalem and was to extend to the Gentiles after Israel’s acceptance of her Messiah.
+4) Peter’s ministry began in Jerusalem and was to be extended to the Gentiles after Israel’s acceptance of her Messiah.

 47 And that repentance and remission of sins should be preached in his name among all nations, beginning at Jerusalem.
 [Emphasis added]